Azure/iot-identity-service/docs-dev/packages.md

 1. Make sure to run the script in a Docker container instead of directly on your machine, even if your machine happens to be the same distro as the one you want to build the package for.
 The script installs dependencies and modifies system files like `/etc/apt`, so you don't want these to be done to your host machine.

 1. The script must be run on an `x86_64` host, even for building ARM32 and ARM64 packages.
 The ARM32 and ARM64 packages are built via cross-compilation.

-1. Building ARM32 and ARM64 packages for CentOS 7 is currently not supported, because CentOS 7 does do not have functional cross compilers for those architectures.
-(It has the `gcc` cross compiler itself but not a cross `glibc` for the compiled binary to link to, because the cross compiler is only intended for cross-compiling the kernel.)

 1. Building ARM32 and ARM64 packages for RHEL 8 is currently not supported.
 More investigation would be required to determine feasibility.